 Proposed Texas State Bird: Painted Bunting

 Almost 70% of the global population of Painted Bunting occurs in Texas!
-This polychromatic bird is the perfect representation of the differing people of Texas.
+This polychromatic bird is the perfect representation of the variety of people of Texas.

 Utah State Bird - California Gull

 The California Gull is the state bird of Utah.
 While gulls may seem like bland state birds, we LOVE this selection.
 Way to stand out from the pack, Utah.
 By the way, even though it is called the California Gull, the majority of its population breeds in Utah.

 Love birds?
 Want a budget-friendly camera to take photos of them?
 Check out the Panasonic Lumix FZ80.
 It is great for those new to superzoom cameras!

 Vermont State Bird - Hermit Thrush

 The state bird of Vermont is the Hermit Thrush.
 This hardy thrush is a lovely singer and a great choice for a state bird.

 The Northern Cardinal is the state bird of Virginia.
 We are against copycats, so we propose a different species for the "State for lovers."